todar/friday-night-update/songs/once-again.md

 And I'm in that place once again
 I'm in that place once again

-Once again
+ ** *Once again
   I look upon the cross where You died
-I'm humbled by Your mercy
+  I’m humbled by Your mercy
-And I'm broken inside
+  And I’m broken inside
   Once again I thank You
-Once again I pour out my life
+  Once again I pour out my life***

 Now You are
 Exalted to the highest place